serviceprototypinglab/continuum-deployer/README.md

 Labels are the central mean within the Continuum Deployer for the user to express certain constraints with regard to the deployment placement.
 Each `node` and `workload` can be assigned with zero to as many labels as the user desires.
 A suitable `node` must possess all of the `workloads` labels or more to be considered for a deployment.
 Unlabeled `workloads` are able to run on any of the available nodes.

+> Remark for the built-in Helm importer: this importer uses the [`NodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) values as sources for the deployment labels as the often refered Kubernetes [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are not a fit for our purposes, as they often are populated with many default information which do not reflect the use case for labeling in the Continuum Deployer.

 ### Matching

 The main CLI interface of the Continuum Deployer can be invoked by the `match` command.
 All CLI parameter options are optional and are available for ease of use to make it possible for the user to skip some of the interactive steps trough preset parameters (e.g. on multiple consecutive invocations).